glfw/glfw/README.md

 ### CMake options

 There are a number of CMake build options for GLFW, although not all are available on all supported platforms.
+Some of these are de facto standards among CMake users and so have no `GLFW_` prefix.

 #### Shared options